This policy was last updated on 15 November 2019

 You have the right to request access to a copy of the personal information that we hold about you, along with information on what personal information we use, why we use it, who we share it with, how long we keep it for and whether it has been used for any automated decision making.
 You can make a request for access free of charge.
-Please make all requests for access in writing, and provide us with evidence of your identity.

 Right to object

 You can object to our processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your personal information for direct marketing purposes.
 Please contact us providing details of your objection.

 If you have given us your consent to use personal information you can withdraw your consent at any time.

 You can ask us to change or complete any inaccurate or incomplete personal information held about you.